The Trilemma of Truth in Large Language Models: Zero-Shot Prompting: Instructions, Veracity Labeling, and Abstention

 \section{Zero-Shot Prompting: Instructions, Veracity Labeling, and Abstention}

-\textbf{Instructions in Zero-shot Prompting.} In zero-shot prompting, each LLM receives an instruction along with a statement \(\boldsymbol x\) as input.
-These instructions outline the task and describe the format of the output.
-We use zero-shot prompts to evaluate how well LLMs can assess the veracity of a given statement and provide a correct reply.
-Our zero-prompts are designed as a multiple-choice question, where an LLM is asked to pick a corresponding number.
+\paragraph{Instructions in Zero-shot Prompting.} In zero-shot prompting, each LLM receives an instruction along with a statement \(\boldsymbol x\) as input.
+These instructions outline the task and describe the output format.
+We use zero-shot prompts to evaluate how well LLMs can assess the veracity of a given statement and a multiple-choice question.